Española Valley High School: Athletics program

 Edward Medina gymnasium; the largest high school basketball facility in the state of New Mexico.

 2010 State Basketball Championship game, #2 EVHS vs. #1 Roswell High School, in front of a sold-out crowd at The Pit.

 Española Valley High School fields 25 athletics varsity teams, including baseball, basketball, bowling, cheerleading, cross country, football, golf, JROTC, soccer, softball, tennis, track and field, volleyball, weightlifting and wrestling teams.

 EVHS competes in the New Mexico Activities Association and is classified as a 4A school in District 2, alongside Moriarty High School, Los Alamos High School, and Taos High School.

 The school has won six state championships in various sports and produced 14 individual state champions.
 In 2007, EVHS set a New Mexico high school record with 10 graduating seniors receiving major NCAA Division I and Division II scholarships.
 Additionally, the school was honored with the Sportsmanship Award by the NMAA in both 1989 and 2002.

 Boys basketball

 Since 2008, EVHS has remained consistently competitive in AAAA basketball.
-The Sundevils captured the state title in the 2011 season as the #2 seed, defeating Goddard High School (55–52). and secured a second title defeating rival Capital High School (36–34) as the #4 seed.
+The Sundevils captured the state title in the 2011 season as the #2 seed, defeating Goddard High School (55–52). and secured a second title in 2016 by defeating rival Capital High School (36–34) as the #4 seed.

 EVHS has appeared in the State Final Four in the 2008, 2009, 2010, 2011, 2015, 2016, 2018 and 2025 seasons, and appeared in the Championship Game in the 2010, 2011, 2016 and 2018 seasons.